Financial Year 2017 to 2018 and 2018 to 2019

 Pupil Premium funding is used in the following ways:-

-To employ Teaching Assistants (TAs) to allow more focus on areas of targeted support for individual pupils where we feel the greatest benefit can be achieved.
-During the year 2016/17 we budgeted for a combined total of 229.50 hours being worked on a weekly basis by TAs.
-The cost of this support excluding on-costs was £79,267.
+To employ Learning Support Assistants (LSAs) to allow more focus on areas of targeted support for individual pupils where we feel the greatest benefit can be achieved.
+During the year 2017/18 we budgeted for a combined total of 245 hours being worked on a weekly basis by LSAs.
+The cost of this support excluding on-costs was £89,610.

-A significant amount of our Pupil Premium allocation is spent on our Teaching Assistants and as such we continue to review whether we are using this resource to its full potential.
-Our newly appointed SENDCo (2016) has a remit to ensure all TAs are deployed optimally and have sufficient impact on the learning and well-being of the pupils who are allocated Pupil Premium funding.
+A significant amount of our Pupil Premium allocation is spent on our Learning Support Assistants (LSAs) and as such we continue to review whether we are using this resource to its full potential.
+Our recently appointed SENDCo has a remit to ensure all LSAs are deployed optimally and have sufficient impact on the learning and well-being of the pupils who are allocated Pupil Premium funding.
 Recommendations are presented to the Academy Leadership Team for discussion and implementation.

-- Are the pupils benefiting from having a TA in the classroom – especially those with PPF?
-Are TAs working in the areas they are best equipped to support?
+- are the pupils benefiting from having a Learning Support Assistants in the classroom – especially those with PPF?
+Are LSAs working in the areas they are best equipped to support?

-- Are teachers making best use of classroom support and how can we help them to do this?
+- are teachers making best use of classroom support; how can we help them to do this?

-- Are TAs confident to meet the needs of the children and the demands of the teachers?
+- are LSAs confident to meet the children’s needs – and the teachers’ demands?

 - Do we have un-met training needs?

-- Are we supporting the professional development and aspirations of our TAs?
+- Are we supporting the professional development and aspirations of our LSAs?

 - Are they happy, fulfilled and do they feel valued in their work?

-Raising these questions will be relevant to ensuring that our TAs are empowered to deliver the best possible support for our children and best use of pupil premium funding.
+Raising these questions will be relevant to ensuring that our LSAs are empowered to deliver the best possible support for our children and best use of pupil premium funding.